Heavy showers expected in parts of the island

 The Meteorology Department says the atmospheric conditions are favorable for afternoon thundershowers in most parts of the island.

-Heavy showers above 100 mm are likely at some places in Uva, Eastern, Central, Sabaragamuwa and North-central provinces, it added.
+Heavy showers above 100 mm are likely at some places in Central, Sabaragamuwa, Uva and North-central provinces, it added.

-Showers or thundershowers may occur at a few places in the coastal areas of Northern, Eastern and North-western provinces during the morning too.

 Thus, the general public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.